nervosnetwork/rfcs/rfcs/0004-ckb-block-sync/0004-ckb-block-sync.md

 The purpose of stage execution is trying to preclude most of the attacks with the least cost.
 For example, in the first step, header connecting only accounts for 5% workload while there would be 95% possibility to say the block is valid.

-According to the execution stages, there is 5 status of blocks:
+According to the execution stages, there are 5 statuses of blocks:

 1. Unknown: the status of a block is unknown before header connecting.
 2. Invalid: A block and all of its descendant blocks are marked as 'Invalid' if any above steps failed.
-3. Connected: A block succeeds in stage Connecting Header, and all its ancestor blocks are in a status of connected, downloaded or accepted.
+3. Connected: A block succeeds in stage Connecting Header, and all its ancestor blocks are in a status of Connected, Downloaded or Accepted.
-4. Downloaded: A block succeeds in stage Downloading Block, and all its ancestor blocks are in a status of downloaded or accepted.
+4. Downloaded: A block succeeds in stage Downloading Block, and all its ancestor blocks are in a status of Downloaded or Accepted.
-5. Accept: A block succeeds in stage Accepting Block, and all its ancestor blocks are in the status of accepted.
+5. Accepted: A block succeeds in stage Accepting Block, and all its ancestor blocks are in the status of Accepted.

 Block status is propagated from the previous block to the later ones.
 Using the list index number above, the status number of a block is always less than or equal to its parent block.
 Here are conditions, if a block is invalid, all of its descendant blocks must be invalid.
 The cost of every step for synchronization is higher than the previous one and every step may fail.
 In this scenario, work will be wasted if a child block enters a later status before its parent block, and parent block is approved to be Invalid later.